|Unit||Mil. 2010 ZAR, SAAR|

 Debt-service cost is defined as the interest payments on household's outstanding debt.
 To calculate the debt service ratio, debt-service cost is multiplied by 100, and then divided by net disposable income of households.

-Figures for the latest quarters are preliminary and subject to revision.
 In accordance with international best practice, national accounts are rebased and benchmarked every five years.

 Statistics South Africa (Stats SA) disseminates quarterly data on GDP compiled according to the production approach (GVA).
 Differences between GDP compiled for the production approach and GDP compiled from the expenditure approach (by the SARB) are allocated to a "statistical discrepancy" item in the expenditure-based estimates.